autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 | base_link | Reference pose of the ego-vehicle (projection of the rear-axle center onto the ground surface) |
 |  sensor   | Reference pose of each sensor                                                                  |

-Developers can optionally add other frames such as odom or base_footprint while keeping the tf structure above
+Developers can optionally add other frames such as odom or base_footprint while keeping the tf structure above.

 ### The localization module's ideal functionality